• Skip to main content

 Almond Flour Brownies

-These low carb brownies will knock your socks off.
+These brownies will knock your socks off.
 Almond flour brownies are dense and fudgy and will satisfy your intense chocolate cravings.
-They even pack in a serving of veggies!

 I am not a big chocolate person but I can never resist a warm brownie (100% topped with ice cream)...sometimes there is just nothing better.
 Now Justin, on the other hand, is a massive chocoholic!
-This healthy twist on a classic dessert was inspired by my sweet tooth of a husband.
+This dessert was inspired by my sweet tooth of a husband.

 Almond Flour Brownies cut into squares on white background